Richard Benyo: Career

-In 1989, Benyo and his running partner, Tom Crawford, became the first to complete the run from Badwater in Death Valley (the lowest point in the Western Hemisphere and one of the hottest places on Earth), to the peak of Mount Whitney (at 14,494 feet highest point in the contiguous United States) and back, a total distance of 300 miles.
-He chronicled the event 1991.
+He worked as the editor of Marathon & Beyond from 1997 until it closed down in late 2015.

 Benyo has authored 17 books on running, health, and fitness and has served as the running and fitness columnist for the San Francisco Chronicle (1985–1990).
 He has also contributed to numerous general circulation magazines.

-In 1998, Richard Benyo was named Journalist of the Year by the Road Runners Club of America (RRCA).
-In 2004, Benyo and his running partner, Tom Crawford, were inducted into the Badwater Hall of Fame.
-In early 2005, Running USA inducted Benyo into its Hall of Champions.

 Benyo's latest book—written with Joe Henderson is The Running Encyclopedia.
 He also serves on the staff of the Dick Beardsley Marathon Running Camp.

 In 2006, a commemorative book was released in honor of the Boston Marathon.
 The book, edited by Benyo, contains several articles by widely known runner and writer, Hal Higdon.